GongXinyuu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Xinyu Gong is a Ph.D. student of computer science at VITA, Texas A&M University, advised by Dr. Zhangyang Wang.
+Xinyu Gong (龚新宇) is a Ph.D. student of computer science at VITA, Texas A&M University, advised by Dr. Zhangyang Wang.
 His research interests include computer vision and machine learning.